chrisgjh/Access-chatGPT-in-Siri/README.md

 Two input methods:

-1. "Hey Siri，Siri with chatGPT", will open up the shortcut ('yes' to all permissions prompt)
+1. "Hey Siri，run Siri with chatGPT", will open up the shortcut ('yes' to all permissions prompt)

 2. Just enter your question in the box.